maestroprog/esockets/README.md

-# Easy work with php sockets, using callback handlers
+# EasyStream work with php sockets, using callback handlers

 ## What is esockets?